Card game: Matching games

 The object of a matching (or sometimes "melding") game is to acquire particular groups of matching cards before an opponent can do so.
 In Rummy, this is done through drawing and discarding, and the groups are called melds.
 Mahjong is a very similar game played with tiles instead of cards.
+Triple Threes! requires players to create three color sets of three cards each to claim victory.
 Non-Rummy examples of match-type games generally fall into the "fishing" genre and include the children's games Go Fish and Old Maid.